elmarsto/hi-script/notes.md

 All non-whitespace unicode characters are valid in a token.

 Characters which are in the set of operator symbols (TODO define) are treated specially in two respects.
 A word literal may be composed entirely of non-operator characters or entirely of operator characters, but not both.
+Almost all mathematical operators and symbols from unicode (including letterlike symbols?
+TODO decide)

 If there is an operator adjacent to a non-operator, whitespace between the two is implied, and may be omitted.